 The first look for this woman over 40

-This one is very representative of me – simple.
+This one is very representative of me – simple and understated.
 I love a beige or khaki blazer.
 It’s incredibly versatile and looks great with jeans.
-Jeans are a part of my daily “uniform”, so I try to dress them “up” to ensure they are appropriate for the workplace.
+Jeans are also a part of my daily “uniform”, so I try to dress them “up” to ensure they are appropriate for the workplace.

-Here a complete contrast to my simple love above.
+Here a complete contrast to my simple look shown above.
 It’s a bold, jacket with electric colors!

-I love this bold jacket for a lot of reasons.
+I love this statement jacket for a lot of reasons.
 It’s super comfortable and can also be dressed up or dressed down depending on my mood or occasion.

 I opted for skinny jeans to keep my proportions balanced.
 Wide leg slacks or pants could make me look much bigger.
 Jeggings are my favorite choice for a narrow bottom half and I believe any woman can wear them as long as you have a jacket to cover up.